 The Department has four divisions headed by Accountants, namely Revenue Unit, Expenditure Unit, Supply Chain Management Unit and Budget and Treasury Office.
-All these divisional heads report directly to the Manager: Financial Services.
+All these divisional heads report directly to the Manager: Financial c) Financial Viability

+Services.
 The Manager Financial Services report directly to the Chief Financial Officer (CFO) on all the operations of the financial department.